unraid/docs/docs/unraid-os/getting-started/what-is-unraid.md

 2. **Image-based Deployment** - Preconfigured application packages allow for one-click installation and complete uninstallation of applications.
 3. **Process Isolation** - Containerized applications operate in separate user spaces, preventing any conflicts between software.

 Docker containers allow you to run applications in isolated, lightweight environments without the overhead associated with %%virtual machines|vm%%.
-Unraid simplifies the use of Docker by providing access to thousands of pre-configured apps through <u>Docker Hub</u> and <u>Community Applications</u>.
+Unraid simplifies the use of Docker by providing access to thousands of pre-configured apps through [Docker Hub](https://hub.docker.com/) and [Community Applications](../../using-unraid-to/run-docker-containers/community-applications.md)..
 This containerized approach enables Unraid users to run multiple applications simultaneously without compatibility issues.
 It also helps keep the system organized by using self-contained application packages and makes it easy to enhance server capabilities through Docker's ecosystem.

 :::note

-For advanced Docker settings, check out <u>Using Unraid to > Run Docker Containers</u>.
+For advanced Docker settings, check out [Run Docker Containers](../../using-unraid-to/run-docker-containers/managing-and-customizing-containers.md).

 :::